 All divorces begin with the filing of a “petition for dissolution of marriage.”
 It makes no difference who files first.
 There is no advantage or disadvantage to the person who files the petition.
 The petition states basic information about the parties, their children, if any, and the grounds for dissolution.

 Illinois is a “no-fault” State, meaning if the other person committed adultery, had a substance abuse problem, etc. that fact will not be considered in dividing marital assets.
+An experienced family lawyer Yorkville will help you navigate these issues every step of the way.

 Once the petition is filed with the court, the person who filed the petition must serve the other person with a copy of the petition.
 Legally, the best approach is to use a private process server who will discretely serve the petition in person.
 Once the person is served, the dissolution proceedings will follow one of two paths: a contested divorce or through default.